 In most people with glucose intolerance or type 2 diabetes, there is a multiple set of risk factors that commonly appear together, forming what is now known as the ‘Metabolic Syndrome’.
 This ‘clustering’ of metabolic abnormalities that occur in the same individual appears to confer a substantial additional cardiovascular risk over and above the sum of the risk associated with each abnormality.

 However, even before levels of blood glucose are high enough for a person to be diagnosed with diabetes, hyperglycaemia and related changes in blood lipids (increase in triglycerides and decrease in the ‘good’ cholesterol HDL-c) increase a person’s risk of CVD.
 The more components of the metabolic syndrome that are evident, the higher is the cardiovascular mortality rate.

-The underlying cause of the metabolic syndrome continues to challenge the experts but both insulin resistance and central obesity are considered significant factors.
-Genetics, physical inactivity, ageing, a proinflammatory state and hormonal changes may also have a causal effect, but the role of these may vary depending on ethnic group.
+The underlying cause of the Metabolic Syndrome continues to challenge the experts but both insulin resistance and central obesity are considered significant factors.
+Genetics, physical inactivity, aging, a proinflammatory state, and hormonal changes may also have a causal effect, but the role of these may vary depending on ethnic group.

 2. Raised triglycerides: 150 mg/dL (1.7 mmol/L)

 3. Reduced HDL cholesterol: < 40 mg/dL (1.03 mmol/L) in males and < 50 mg/dL (1.29 mmol/L) in females

 4. Raised blood pressure: systolic BP 130 or diastolic BP 85 mm Hg